piwebcam/PiWebcam/PiWebcam/README.md

 There are **already around a good number of projects** for using a Raspberry Pi as a webcam but generally speaking they **requires advanced knowledge** and skills and they look like **more ad-hoc solutions rather than finite products**.

 **PiWebcam** is intended to provide a powerful imaging platform **for everyone, regardless of his/her previous knowledge**.
 An installation script will take care of fully configuring the system with resonable default settings, letting the user customizing through a **clean and mobile-friendly web interface** only a very limited number of relevant parameters.
-Nevertheless, thanks to its **powerful motion detection feature** enhanced by an **object recognition capabilities** powered by an **artificial intelligence model**, PiWebcam can **notify the user** of any detected motion by sending a snapshot to an e-mail recipient or on posting it the user's favorite Slack channel.
+Nevertheless, thanks to its **powerful motion detection feature** augmented by an **object recognition capabilities** powered by an **artificial intelligence model**, PiWebcam can **notify the user** of any detected motion by sending a snapshot to an e-mail recipient or on posting it the user's favorite Slack channel.

 Main features include:

 * Can be installed and configured by running a single command
 * Simple, mobile-friendly web interface
 * Snapshot and video recording upon motion detection
-* Object recognition capabilities to lower down false positives
+* AI-based object recognition capabilities to prevent false positives
 * E-mail and Slack notifications
 * Can act as an Access Point or connect to an existing WiFi network
 * Can be accessed from the Internet without any additional configuration
 * Survive to any power outages
+* Can switch automatically to night mode and control IR Leds and IR Cut filter
 * Old files are automatically purged when the SD card is almost full
 * Ability to import/export the entire configuration of the device